Immigration Law

 Can I Travel if I Have a Pending Immigration Case?

 The rules don’t change for travel within the country.
-However, if you want to leave the country while you are processing your immigration case, keep in mind that you need one of the following documents to reenter the U.S.:
+However, if you want to leave the country while you are processing your immigration case, keep in mind that you need one of the following documents to re-enter the U.S.:

-• Advance permission
+• Advance parole document

 • Refugee travel document